Disney, YouTube TV Google Reach Deal - ExBulletin

 The terms of the transaction have not been disclosed.
 Google said YouTube TV prices remain $ 64.99 per month on Disney’s renewal, but the $ 15 credit promised when the network went dark on Friday night after the company failed to reach a new deal.
 He said he would give it to the user.

-“We are already beginning to restore access to Disney networks such as ESPN and FX, including live and on-demand content, as well as recordings that were previously in our library,” YouTube said.
-Said on Sunday.
-“We also turn on the local ABC station throughout the day.”
+According to YouTube, we have already begun restoring access to Disney networks such as ESPN and FX.
+This includes live and on-demand content, as well as recordings that were previously in the library.
+Also, turn on your local ABC station throughout the day.

-In a statement, Disney Media and Entertainment Distribution said: Thank you for Google’s collaboration to reach fair conditions that match the market.
-We’re also excited to see a strong lineup of kids, families and general entertainment programming in the process of being restored to YouTube TV subscribers around the world, in addition to live sports and news.
-Country. “
+In a statement, Disney Media and Entertainment Distribution is pleased to announce that after a brief turmoil, it has reached a new distribution agreement with Google’s YouTube TV for continued transportation of its portfolio of networks.
+Thank you for Google’s collaboration to reach fair conditions that match the market.
+We’re also excited to see a strong lineup of kids, families and general entertainment programming in the process of being restored to YouTube TV subscribers across the country, in addition to live sports and news.

 Disney and Google were still in conflict over shipping costs when a previous transaction to a Disney-owned network expired at midnight ET on December 17.
-As a result, Disney’s 12+ cable networks and ABC-owned local stations have been removed from YouTube TV.
+As a result, YouTube TV has removed more than a dozen Disneys cable networks and ABC-owned local stations.
 Customers also lost access to DVR recordings of Disney shows due to power outages.

 Sources